artificiallyboring/File-Search-System/ReadMe.md

 ![FileSearchOutput](FileSearch.JPG)
-_Output would be like this, where in you can search
+Output would be like this, where in you can search.